HolyBlackCat/quasi-msys2/README.md

     * `config.site` — This configures the Autotools. `vars.src` stores a path to it in `CONFIG_SITE`, which Autotools read.

     * `toolchain.cmake` — This configures CMake.
-The `win-cmake` wrapper passes this file to CMake.
+Our CMake wrapper passes this file to CMake.

   * `internal/` — Internal helper scripts.